Harika-SVL/Databases/notes.md

 #### What not to expect from managed databases ?

 * Older version support
-* Shell access into os
+* Shell access into OS
 * Performance tuning will not be managed ( you should still do this )

 #### Terms